 They not only want you to tell them what they do not know, but they want you to give them a scripted and practical plan that will lead them through their situational difficulties.
-This means you must think more deeply and broadly than the person who is talking to you.
+Their desire means you must think more deeply and broadly than what the person who is talking to you knows already.

-You must know more about their problem than they do.
-They will never be able to tell you all about their problems.
-I suppose if they could tell you the real problems, they would not need your advice.
+You must know more about their problem than they do because they will never be able to tell you all about their problems.
+I suppose if they could tell you about all the intricacies of the issues at hand, they would not need your advice.

 When they come to you, they tell you what has been going on in their world.
-They seek help for what has been happening in their day-to-day lives.
-The behaviors and drama they lay out for you is always secondary and symptomatic to the fundamental and foundational problems of their lives.
+The individual is seeking help for what has been happening in their day-to-day life.
+The behaviors and drama they lay out for you are always secondary and symptomatic of the fundamental and foundational problems of their lives.

-This is hugely important for us, as disciplers, to understand.
-We want to be effective friends to our friends and in order to be this kind of friend, we must learn how to listen on two levels.
+This perspective is hugely important for us, as disciplers, to understand.
+We want to be useful friends, and to be this kind of friend we must learn how to listen on two levels.
 Let me illustrate.

-Jamie has been married to Brad for seven years.
+Mable had married Biff seven years ago.
 Their marriage has been in the toilet for most of those years.
-Brad is a passive husband and Jamie has an expectation of what Brad should be as a husband.
+Biff is a passive husband, and Mable expects Biff to be a different type of husband.

 As you might imagine from this brief descriptor, their marriage is bound for hard times.
-Jamie is opinionated and generally views herself as right and Brad does not know how to lead her.
-Because of this, he takes a passive role in the marriage.
+Mable is opinionated and generally views herself as right and Biff does not know how to lead her.
+Because of these issues, he takes a passive role in the marriage.

-He acts out his anger through silence and she acts out her anger by speaking her mind.
-It is two people with the same sin pattern, only acted out in different ways.
+He acts out his anger through silence, and she acts out her frustrations by speaking her mind.
+It is two people with the same sin pattern, only acted out differently.
 Both of them are angry and feel justified in their sin.
 They end up in counseling.

-When they came to counseling, Jamie did most of the talking.
-Actually, what she did would be better described as venting.
-She gave me a long list of how Brad has failed as a husband.
-If the truth be told, she was mostly right.
+When they came to counseling, Mable did most of the talking.
+What she did would be better described as venting.
+Mable gave me a long list of how Biff has failed as a husband.
+She was mostly right.

-Occasionally, Brad would chime in to let me know how Jamie has been a self-righteous nag.
-At the end of our time together, I had a clear picture of Brad’s badness–according to Jamie.
-I also had a clear picture of Jamie’s badness–according to Brad.
+Occasionally, Biff would chime in to let me know how Mable has been a self-righteous nag.
+At the end of our time together, I had a clear picture of Biff’s badness–according to Mable.
+I also had a clear view of Mable’s badness–according to Biff.